I will show you how a twig wreath will be your go to decorating staple after you read this post!

 I often like to do something a little unexpected with my candlesticks by placing decorative orbs on top of them instead of candles.
-The boxwood orbs that I placed on the candlesticks on my mantel last spring looked a little blah, but when I added a twig wreath it was just that extra little something that they needed.
+The organic boxwood orbs that I placed on the candlesticks on my mantel last spring looked a little blah, but when I added a twig wreath it was just that extra little something, nature inspired oomf that they needed.

-I used twig wreaths hanging from black and white checked ribbon to dress up the front of my kitchen cabinets last Christmas.
+I used the timeless twig wreaths and hung them from black and white checked ribbon to dress up the front of my kitchen cabinets last Christmas.
 Each wreath has an ornament hanging inside it and little greenery and berries hot glued to the top.

 On my front porch this fall, I added a few fall picks wedged into the wreaths.
 Super easy and they add quite a bit of fall punch!

 Last year, I dressed them up with just mini berry garland.
 Very, very simple.
 In this case, the twig wreaths helped to hold the pumpkins in place.

 And lastly, I stacked two twig wreaths on top of each other in the tray that I put together for my fall coffee table.
 These elevated wreaths do a nice job of helping to fill the tray – one wreath was just too skimpy looking.

 So, if you aren’t already using twig wreaths, other than to hang them on a door, have I made a believer of you?